F-S-C/The-Doomed-Ship/README.md

 *Read this in other languages: [Italiano](/README.it.md).*

-"_L'Astronave Condannata: un'avventura_" is a game created by Enrico Colombini and Chiara Tovena, released as _freeware_ and modified (with the author's permission) by the team FSC, that has decided to revisit the original game from a modern point of view, realizing it using **C++**.
+"_L'Astronave Condannata: un'avventura_" is a game created by Enrico Colombini and Chiara Tovena, released as _freeware_ and modified (with the author's permission) by the team FSC, that has decided to revisit the original game from a modern point of view, realizing it using **Java**.

 <h2>Table of Contents</h2>